GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 ## Deserialization {#coreThread_b_b}
 When creating RTTI for a @ref BansheeEngine::CoreObject "CoreObject", as described in the [RTTI](@ref rtti) manual, you must take care not to fully initialize the object until deserialization of the object's fields is done.

-Essentially this means that @ref BansheeEngine::RTTITypeBase::newRTTIObject "RTTIType::newRTTIObject" must return a pointer to the core object on which @ref BansheeEngine::CoreObject::initialize "CoreObject::initialize" hasn't called yet.
+Essentially this means that @ref BansheeEngine::RTTITypeBase::newRTTIObject "RTTIType::newRTTIObject" must return a pointer to the core object on which @ref BansheeEngine::CoreObject::initialize "CoreObject::initialize" hasn't been called yet.
 You must then call @ref BansheeEngine::CoreObject::initialize "CoreObject::initialize" manually in @ref BansheeEngine::RTTITypeBase::onDeserializationEnded "RTTIType::onDeserializationEnded".

 This ensures that @ref BansheeEngine::CoreObject::initialize "CoreObject::initialize" has all the relevant information when it is ran.